tmaestrini/easyProvisioning/README.md

 Test-Template -TemplateName "standard.yml"
 ```

-The resource provisioning is idempotent; there are no side effects if you start the process multiple times and each defined resource or setting is only provisioned once.
+The resource provisioning process is idempotent; there are no side effects if you start the process multiple times and each defined resource or setting is only provisioned once.

 ## Template file